IMPROVING SLEEP

 - Sleep under a weighted blanket.
 I have one and it’s really helped me to sleep, Prices vary due to size (single/ double/ king), weight (typically 5kgs to 11kgs) and material (glass or plastic pellets).
 I was advised to try one 10% of my bodyweight, so I bought one that’s 20 pounds/ 9 kilos and that seems right for me.
 Someone got in touch to say the effect of the weighted blanket wears off if they use it every night, so they alternate using it with an ordinary blanket.

-- Try earplugs to see if noises are keeping you awake
+- Try earplugs to see if noises are keeping you awake, (I like silicone ones that squash flat)

 - Listen to music/ podcasts/ audio book/ recording of waves on a tropical beach/ 'white noise' soundtrack